DragoPhoenix/NLP-Project/README.md

 # NLP-Project
- Text Analysis using NLP Techniques in Python
+## Text Analysis using NLP Techniques in Python

+- Find anaconda environment used for project in file "environment.yml".
+- The .txt files imported in project are also uploaded in the repository.
+The path to these .txt files needs to be changed in the code, when running the code locally.